Queues

 messages to Leased

 together with setting the date for how long they've been leased for.
 Leasing a message ensures that multiple queue processors can never lease the same message at the same time.
-Once the lease has expired the system will put it back in the Pending

 When a queue processing job is done with the message the status will either become Error